 Career Planning Team Meeting is held in the fall and serves as a networking session for counselors, teachers, administrators, and career development specialists.
 The meeting agenda focuses on the career activities for the coming year, career development updates, and best practices among our partner schools.

-The Fall Planning Team meeting is scheduled for September 12, 2019.
+The Fall Planning Team meeting will be held on September 9, 2020.